jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 The algorithm uses certain signals to determine the likelihood that this post is what someone wants to see.
 A major signal is how often you interact with the poster.
 If you regularly like and comment on someone’s posts, the algorithm assumes that you have a relationship and you’d like to see their content.

-If you ever stop seeing someone’s content and you want to start having it populate in your, simply go to their profile and comment something on their latest post.
+If you ever stop seeing someone’s content and want to start having it populate in your, simply go to their profile and comment on their latest post.
 The next time you open the platform, their stuff will be part of the posts you immediately see

 Another major signal is content.
 The algorithms for Facebook and Twitter are driven by machine learning so powerful that is can figure out what you’re talking about.
 Every time you discuss something, it figures out what you’re discussing and then shows it to people who are most interested in that subject that follows you.

 With Instagram, people can put a caption undeath the picture totally unrelated to the picture.
 This isn't intentional or malicious.
 People post photos for several reasons.
 The captions don't often reflect this.
-If you doubt that, think of that times you've seen someone post a selfie with a random quote.
+If you doubt that, think of the times you've seen someone post a selfie with a random quote.

-Because the algorithm has no way to determine what the post is about and who to show it to from the caption alone, instagram relies on the use of hashtags to solve this problem.
+Because the algorithm has no way to determine what the post is about and who to show it to from the caption alone, Instagram relies on the use of hashtags to solve this problem.

 Hashtags are phrases that are preceded by the hash (or pound sign).
 For example; \#Instagram, \#goodlife, \#wordsofwisdom.
 You’ve seen them.
 You know what they are, but perhaps you didn’t realize exactly what they’re there for.